-There’s always a solution.
-And often it’s obvious.
+The solution is often obvious.
 But we never notice it.
-Because our minds are so used to making things complicated.
+Our minds are so used to making things complicated.

 Work